Oksol79/Data-Analysis-Projects-Microsoft-Excel-Google-Sheets/README.md

  - Countries - geographic data.

 The data was imported into Google Sheets, where a full analytics cycle was performed - from data quality checks to creating an interactive dashboard.

-#### Project steps:
+### Project steps:

 **Step 1.
 Data preparation and cleaning.**
 Checked the quality and integrity of data in all tables: errors, anomalies, and incorrect values ​​were detected.
 Processing of missing data was performed.
 New calculated columns were added to the Events table: Total Revenue, Total Cost, Total Profit, Profit Margin (%), and data from other tables was added.

 **Step 2.
 The company's key business metrics were selected.**
-The company's key performance metrics were calculated: Total number of orders, Total revenue and profit, Number of countries covered, Average profit per order.
+The company's key performance metrics were calculated: Total number of orders, Total revenue and profit, Number of countries covered, and Average profit per order.

 **Step 3.
 Sales Analytics.**
 Sales were analyzed by product category, geography, and sales channels.
-By product category: The most popular categories were identified, The revenue, expenses, and profit for each category were analyzed.
+By product category: The most popular categories were identified.
+The revenue, expenses, and profit for each category were analyzed.
-By geography: Sales by country, region, and subregion, The markets with the highest profitability indicators were identified.
+By geography: Sales by country, region, and subregion.
+The markets with the highest profitability indicators were identified.
 By sales channel: The effectiveness of online and offline channels was compared.

 **Step 4.
 Order fulfillment time analysis.**
-The interval between order and shipment was analyzed by: product categories, countries, regions.
+The interval between order and shipment was analyzed by product category, country, and region.
 It was investigated whether delivery speed affects profitability.

 **Step 5.
 Analysis of sales dynamics.**
 The dynamics of sales by year, month, and day of the week were analyzed.
 The day of the week was determined using the WEEKDAY() function.
 The main trends and seasonal patterns were determined.